xddq/libre-weather/README.md

 # Libre Weather

-- Libre Weather is an open source weather pwa(progressive web app).
+- Libre Weather is an open source weather PWA(progressive web app).
-- You can either use the publicly hosted instance on [here](https://weather.pd-dev.xyz) or simply host your own instance.
+- It works on Android and iOS devices.
+- No tracking, no ads.
-- Once you browse the app with your mobile phone you can just download it and have it behave like a normal app.
+- Can be downloaded to behave like normal app.
+- Weather data provided by the [openweathermap](https://openweathermap.org/).
+- Proxies the requests to hide you from the api provider.
+- But also allows you to use your own api key.

 # Quickstart
-1. Using the public instance:
+1. Using the public instance on [https://weather.pd-dev.xyz](https://weather.pd-dev.xyz)
-    - browse to [libre weather](https://weather.pd-dev.xyz) and use the app.
-2. Hosting your own instance:
+2. Hosting your own instance!
     - clone this repo onto your server `git clone git@github.com:xddq/libre-weather.git`
     - copy the example .env file and fill in the required fields. `cp